 - Difficulty Following Directions: Children with CAPD may often have trouble following multi-step directions that are delivered orally, especially when they hear it only once.
 For a child with CAPD to follow directions, each of the steps must be understood and completed one at a time before moving forward.

 - Poor Organization: Poor planning and organizational skills are prime characteristics of a child with CAPD.
-They may not have the attention span required to plan and follow through with more complex tasks.
+They may not have the attention span required to plan and follow through with tasks that are more complex.

 - Trouble with Reading, Spelling, and Comprehension: Although children with CAPD often prefer written instructions, they typically have poor reading and spelling skills.
 As a result, poor note-taking and academic performance becomes a challenge later in life.